Quiet After the Sirens Cover

 No dialogue.
 Just thoughts.
 Just memory.
 Just ghosts.

 That’s what no one tells you.
 That sometimes, the worst part of this job isn’t what happens in the moment—it’s what you carry with you afterward.
-It’s how death follows you home.
-How it seeps into the quiet moments.
-How it makes you stare too long at your own reflection, wondering who you’ve become.
+It’s how death follows you home, not as a ghost, but as a weight.
+Heavy.
+Constant.
+It sits beside you at dinner, whispers in the shower, lingers in the pauses between conversation.
+It seeps into the quiet moments—the ones that used to bring peace.
+Now they just echo.

-This job changes you.
-It chisels away at who you were until all that’s left is someone who flinches at silence.
-Someone who can’t fully enjoy joy because he’s always waiting for the next call.
+This job doesn’t just change you.
+It rewrites you.
+Slowly.
+Relentlessly.
+It chisels away at who you were, piece by piece, until all that’s left is someone who flinches at laughter that feels too carefree, someone who can’t fully enjoy joy because he’s always scanning the horizon for the next call.
 Someone who measures sleep in 90-minute windows between tones.
+Who memorizes the sound of every door hinge, every beep, every bad outcome.
+Someone who doesn’t know how to turn it off—even when the uniform is in the hamper.

 I know now that what I felt wasn’t weakness.
 It was grief.
+Not the loud, cinematic kind.
+But the slow-burning kind.
 Delayed.
 Compressed.
 Unspoken.
+A grief that curled up somewhere deep inside and waited.

 Until I couldn’t anymore.

-Until the dreams started clawing through the cracks.
+Until the dreams started clawing through the cracks—screaming, burning, falling dreams that made the pillow feel like concrete.

-Until I looked at a child and felt nothing but fear.
+Until I looked at a child and felt nothing but fear—not for them, but for myself.
+Because I knew what this world could do.

 And that’s where healing begins—not in forgetting, but in facing it.
 In saying the names.
 In writing the stories.
 In honoring the pain by not letting it define you.